Baltemor369/password-generator/README.md

 # Random Password Generator

-This is a simple program that can generates random password using the Tkinter GUI toolkit.
-The user can specify the legnth of password to be generated, as well as if contain lowercase, uppercase, number or special char.
+Welcome to our Random Password Generator!
+This program harnesses the power of the Tkinter GUI toolkit to create random passwords.
+With this user-friendly tool, you have the flexibility to customize the length of the generated password.
+Additionally, you can choose whether to include lowercase and uppercase letters, numbers, and special characters, tailoring the password to your specific security needs.
 ## Authors

 - [@Baltemor369](https://www.github.com/Baltemor369)

 ## Installation

-To use this program, download the latest version named 'password_generatorX.X' and then launch 'main.exe' in the 'dist' folder.
+To use this program, download the zip folder, extract all, then launch the .exe file name "PasswordGenerator.exe".
+Create a shortcut for quicker usage.

-To download a folder from GitHub, navigate to your desired repository, select the folder you want, copy the URL, then paste it at this URL : https://download-directory.github.io/

 ## Usage

-you have two tab :
-- generator : Where you can select your option (length, allowed charactere). to generate, click on "Generate".
-You can also save your password with a wording by clicking on "Save", enter a name then click again on "Save".
-- History : Where you can see all saved password with their wording
+Upon launching the application, a window will appear in which you can select password options by clicking on the four buttons, adjust the password length, and then generate it by clicking "Generate."
+You can copy the generated password and also save it to a local file with a tag.
+Additionally, there is a "History" button that allows you to view the passwords you have saved.

 ## /!\ Warning /!\

-this program is not a secure way to keep your passwords, use Bitwarden or any other similar tool to ensure that your passwords don't leak.
+This software should not be relied upon as a secure means of storing your passwords.
+For enhanced security and peace of mind, we recommend utilizing reputable tools like Bitwarden or other similar solutions to safeguard against potential password leaks.
 ## Contributing

-If you find a bug or have a suggestion for a new feature, please open an issue on the GitHub repository.
-Pull requests are also welcome.
+Icon created by [Muhammad_Usman](https://www.flaticon.com/fr/auteurs/muhammad-usman) - Flaticon

+Contributions to this project are welcome!
+Whether it's bug fixes, feature enhancements, or UI improvements, your contributions will make the game even better.

+## License

+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - feel free to use, modify, and distribute it as you see fit.